ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Menu to export a table as a standalone python program. :label:`fig-export`

-2. UC1: Formulas can be scripts
+2. Expressivity: Formulas can be scripts

 .. figure:: Multitable.png